Skip to content

 3. 3.Restart the Bleep application

-5. 5.Check Windows Event Viewer for detailed error logs
+5. 5.Check Windows Event Viewer or journalctl -u bleep for detailed error logs

 Certificate